 An ever-increasing amount of internet traffic is generated by non-human users.
 Increasingly, websites are facing large volumes of traffic caused by automated scripts, or bots.
-According to Incapsula’s 2016 report, 51.8% of web traffic was caused by bots – total bot traffic now exceeds total human traffic.
+According to ‘Bad Bot Report 2019’ in 2018 37.9% of all internet traffic wasn’t human.
 All this traffic can be a significant drain on available bandwidth for websites, and cause issues for real customers trying to access your site.
 Bot traffic (as a percentage of total traffic) has been increasing year on year, and if the problem is left unmanaged, there will gradually be less and less bandwidth available for customers.
 On top of this, these bots may be doing things that you don’t want e.g. a competitor may be using a bot to scrape pricing data from your website.

 Bad bots everywhere

 Today’s hackers use bad bots to launch pre-attack scans, post comment spam, exploit vulnerabilities, execute code injection attacks, denial of service attacks, and password guessing hacks against your web facing properties.
 These bots commit fraud by credential stuffing, repetitively making and canceling purchases, holding and/or consuming inventory, scraping sites, stealing information, and a host of other unwanted activities.

 Bad bots scrape prices and product data as well as perform click fraud, putting the overall security of e-commerce websites, customer loyalty, and brand reputation at risk.
 Of all the bad bot threats, scraping bots are the most rampant and costly to e-commerce businesses.
 These bad actors seek to scrape information from legitimate online retailers to gain product, inventory, and pricing intelligence that can be used by their competitors.
 This has spawned an entire industry of opportunistic data scraping enterprises.

 These are the five most common types of data scraping agents